jesse-spevack/stimulating_events/README.md

 Now when we click on a list item, the text of the button will update to the text of the list item that was clicked.

+I'm just going to clean up this function a bit.

 The second thing we wanted to do was hide the drop down list after a selection gets made.
 To do so we'll add another target in our html to help us more easily reference elements from our html in our controller.
 Let's add another `data-dropdown-target` with the value `list` to our unordered list tag.
 ```html
 <ul data-dropdown-target="list">